roshan1516/NAND_GATE/README.md

 Thus, we designed and simulated a 2 input NAND Gate using Synopsys Custom Compiler using 28nm technology and we observed that when both the inputs are 1 the output is 0.

 ## Author
-Roshan Kumar, National Institute of Science and Technoology,Berhampur.
+Roshan Kumar, National Institute of Science and Technology,Berhampur.

 ## Acknowledgement
 1. Kunal Ghosh, Co-founder, VSD Corp.
 Pvt.
 Ltd. - kunalpghosh@gmail.com